Bathroom Remodel Cost Guide: Planning, Costs, and Step-by-Step Tips

 The vanity is often the focal point of a bathroom.
 Stock vanities from home improvement stores are the most affordable option, while semi-custom and custom vanities offer more sizes, finishes, and configurations.
 Consider the countertop material carefully: quartz is durable and low-maintenance, granite adds natural beauty, solid surface is budget-friendly, and marble is luxurious but requires sealing and is prone to etching from acidic products.

-Your shower or tub choice has the biggest impact on both the look and the budget.
-Options include acrylic tub-shower surrounds (most affordable, $300-$800), tile shower with a prefab pan ($1,500-$4,000 installed), custom tile shower with a mortar bed or linear drain ($3,000-$8,000+ installed), freestanding soaking tub ($500-$3,000 for the tub alone), and frameless glass shower enclosures ($1,000-$3,000 for the glass).
+Your shower or tub choice is one of the key factors in bathroom remodel cost because it has a big impact on both the look and the budget.
+Options include acrylic tub-shower surrounds (most affordable, $300-$800), tile shower with a prefab pan ($1,500-$4,000 installed), custom tile shower with a mortar bed or linear drain ($3,000-$8,000+ installed), freestanding tubs ($500-$3,000 for the tub alone), and frameless glass shower enclosures ($1,000-$3,000 for the glass); a custom walk in shower or wet room is typically part of a luxury renovation and can significantly increase the project cost.
 If you are choosing tile, hire an experienced tile installer or invest significant time learning proper waterproofing techniques before attempting it yourself, as improper waterproofing is the number one cause of bathroom water damage.

 Tiling Your Bathroom